-Operating deficits at the four recovery parks mean they are recovering, on average, around 10-15 per cent of their operating costs from user charges.
+The four recovery parks are recovering, on average, around 10-15 per cent of their operating costs from user charges.
 The deficit is funded through general rates from across the district.
 This is inconsistent with Council's funding policy to recover 40-60 per cent of costs through user charges and unfair to those who are actively reducing their own waste.